rancher/dashboard/docusaurus/docs/testing/e2e-test.md

 Special attention goes to the E2E as the code is instrumented with Babel and the configuration is set within Nuxt.js.

 >  Note: To enable instrumentation required for code coverage, you must set the environment variable `TEST_INSTRUMENT` to `true`.

+## Cypress Tags (cypress-grep plugin)

+Cypress-grep is a plugin that was implemented into our project witht the goal of adding the ability to group our e2e tests and we do that by adding tags to the tests.
+The reason we are grouping our tests in the first place is we are now introducing a standard user to our workflow to add test coverage for that user type (currently we're only testing against admin user).

+Tags currently being used are `@adminUser` and `@standardUser` tags.

+Use `GREP_TAGS` and `TEST_USERNAME` flags to test locally:
+> GREP_TAGS=@adminUser TEST_USERNAME=admin yarn cy:run
+> GREP_TAGS=@standardUser TEST_USERNAME=<username> yarn cy:run

+Note: In the near future we will add tags for CI - quicker test runs and overnight/scheduled - longer test runs which will reduce the time it takes for our tests to run when making a commit or creating a pr.